Gasoline direct injection, is a fuel injection system, that sprays gasoline, directly into the combustion chamber.

 The fix for dirty intake valves is:

-Port injection, although much better than the old carburetors; throttle body systems, just can’t match the power and economy produced by (GDI).
-As fuel costs increase; the difference in manufacturing cost between port, and direct injection systems will diminish.
+So, port injection, is much better than the old carburetors and throttle body systems.
+But, just can’t match the power and economy, produced by gasoline direct injection (GDI).
+As fuel costs increase, the difference in manufacturing cost between port, and direct injection systems will diminish.

 Thank You !